 • Not meet the general admissions criteria for the university.

-Students must apply to Southern Connecticut State University by completing the Common Application and all required supporting documentation, such as one letter of recommendation, official school transcripts, personal essay, and official SAT or ACT report.
+Students must apply to Southern Connecticut State University by completing the Common Application and all required supporting documentation, such as one letter of recommendation, official school transcripts, and personal essay (SAT or ACT scores are optional).

 Admissions counselors review all applications and determine if a student will be granted an opportunity to participate in the SEOP Summer Academy as a conditional admittance to the university.